isamu-isozaki/teamai_test/finance/procure-to-pay/index.html.md

 #### Step 2: Create a Confidential Issue

-Use the [Vendor Contract Approval Template](https://docs.google.com/document/d/1xVg0rQu7XIDkSVEbvYbxsU3mFcC1hEYfxHmy8__BVB8/edit?usp=sharing) to create a confidential issue in the Finance Issue Tracker.
+Use the [Vendor Contract Approval Template](https://docs.google.com/document/d/1xVg0rQu7XIDkSVEbvYbxsU3mFcC1hEYfxHmy8__BVB8/edit?usp=sharing/index.html.md) to create a confidential issue in the Finance Issue Tracker.
 Use the Vendor Contract Legal Approval Template.
 Please fill out the form completely, with all requested information.
 Legal will not approve the request if the request is incomplete and missing information.

 #### Step 3: Authorizations

-Prior to requesting legal review, GitLabbers must get approval from other interested departments such as the department head of your department, finance (budgetary authorization) and in some cases security.
+Prior to requesting legal review, GitLabbers must get approval from other interested departments such as the department head of your department, finance (budgetary authorization/index.html.md) and in some cases security.

-1. Please consult the [Authorization Matrix](/handbook/finance/authorization-matrix/) to determine who must sign off on Functional Approval and Financial Approval.
+1. Please consult the [Authorization Matrix](https://github.com/isamu-isozaki/teamai_test/tree/master/finance/authorization-matrix/index.html.md/index.html.md) to determine who must sign off on Functional Approval and Financial Approval.
-2. Consult the [Data Classification Policy](https://docs.google.com/document/d/15eNKGA3zyZazsJMldqTBFbYMnVUSQSpU14lo22JMZQY/edit?usp=sharing) to understand whether your contract will need security review.
+2. Consult the [Data Classification Policy](https://docs.google.com/document/d/15eNKGA3zyZazsJMldqTBFbYMnVUSQSpU14lo22JMZQY/edit?usp=sharing/index.html.md) to understand whether your contract will need security review.
 Any contracts that will share RED or ORANGE data will need security approval prior to signing.
 3. If you are purchasing new software/tools, you also need to get approval from Business Ops.

 Assign the issue to the individuals responsible for the necessary authorizations.
 Authorizations can be completed concurrently.
-(Do not assign the issue to Legal or the Signer yet.)
+(Do not assign the issue to Legal or the Signer yet./index.html.md)

 After you have obtained Functional and Financial approval, as well as any Security or Business Ops approval necessary, you are ready to send the contract to Legal.